neonmik/Wave-Machine-Firmware/README.md

     - Add logarithmic compression or soft clipping algorithm to the output sample (instead of hard cliping, but keep the option) to allow a better volume output/use more of the 12 bit output

 - Improve USB MIDI/ Implement MIDI hardware:

-    - Add dynamic setting of MIDI timeout.
-Currently set to longest possible time out (670000µs for minimum pulse at 20BPM)... just need some kind of calculation so that you get a rough average of say like 8 or 10 pusles + 1000?

-    - Bugfix: quantize arp? so it always starts right, especially between changing divisions

     - Add midi_task() alongside usb_midi_task().